puppetlabs/puppetlabs-sccm/README.md

 To download an SCCM package with this module, we need to define two things:

-* A `sccm_dp` resource to identify an SCCM Distribution Point
+* An `sccm_dp` resource to identify an SCCM Distribution Point
-* A `sccm_package` resource to identify the package we want to download & manage
+* An `sccm_package` resource to identify the package we want to download & manage

 Example for a SCCM Distribution Point with anonymous HTTP access: